Idiom Understanding as a Tool to Measure the Dialect Gap: Related Work

 \subsection{Idiom and Dialect Understanding}

-Studies of the challenges of idiom understanding can be found in many different languages.
+Studies of the challenges of idiom understanding can be found across many different languages.
 A Chinese study \cite{zheng-etal-2019-chid} found that LMs perform \enquote{much worse} than humans at idiom understanding.
-Two separate experiments using GPT3 in English reached the same conclusion: \cite{10.1162/tacl_a_00478} found that it understood 60\% of idioms in their dataset, well below human performance of 92\%, while \cite{coms2022miqa} found they understood 89\% of idioms in their dataset compared to 100\% understanding by humans.
+Two separate experiments using GPT3 in English reached the same conclusion: \citet{10.1162/tacl_a_00478} found that it understood 60\% of idioms in their dataset, well below human performance of 92\%, while \cite{coms2022miqa} found they understood 89\% of idioms in their dataset compared to 100\% understanding by humans.
 The disparity in performance between these two English studies demonstrates another important point: there are different levels of difficulty in understanding idioms, a realization also reached by \cite{li2024finding} with metaphors.
 Experiments in Danish showed that both ChatGPT 4 and LLaMa 3 fail to understand between a quarter to a third of idioms in that language, and have particular difficulty with culturally-specific idioms, failing to understand half of them \cite{sorensen2025danish, pedersen-etal-2025-evaluating}.

-The authors of \cite{kantharuban2023quantifying} conducted a large-scale study on the performance gap of NLP tasks on different dialect variants of the same language, which they called the \textit{dialect gap}.
-Using dialects of Arabic, Bengali, Finnish, Georgian, German, Malay, Mandarin, Portuguese, Spanish, Swahili, Tagalog, Tamil, and Telugu, they showed the gap is real, but very variable for different dialects.
-They also showed the gap was affected by a variety of factors, including technical ones (such as the size of available training datasets), linguistic ones (dialects more lexically similar to the prestige language perform better) and social ones (dialects used by populations with higher GDP generally have a better performance).
+The authors of \citet{kantharuban2023quantifying} conducted a large-scale study of the performance gap across different dialect variants of the same language, which they called the \textit{dialect gap}.
+Using dialects of Arabic, Bengali, Finnish, Georgian, German, Malay, Mandarin, Portuguese, Spanish, Swahili, Tagalog, Tamil, and Telugu, they showed that the gap is real but highly variable across dialects.
+They also showed that the gap was affected by a variety of factors, including technical ones (such as the size of available training datasets), linguistic ones (dialects more lexically similar to the prestige dialect perform better), and social ones (dialects used by populations with higher GDP generally perform better).
 Their results demonstrate the need to study dialects individually, and not assume that observations on one language or dialect will apply uniformly to others.
-Other studies have confirmed their results by showing a performance gap for large language models (LLMs) when handling various minority dialects, such as Singaporean English \cite{liangcolloquial}, or Cerkno Slovenian, Chakavian Croatian, and Torlak Serbian \cite{ljubesic-etal-2024-dialect}.
+Other studies have confirmed their results by showing a performance gap for LLMs when handling various minority dialects, such as Singaporean English \cite{liangcolloquial}, Cerkno Slovenian, Chakavian Croatian, and Torlak Serbian \cite{ljubesic-etal-2024-dialect}.